gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 You should also choose your extension.
 The extension somewhat defines your role within the system and gives you advantages and disadvantages based on that role.

 * **bin/exe:** Binary files are full-fledged programs.
-They’re compiled and executable, that makes them very self-sufficient, but they interact very poorly with the environment and adapt poorly to it.
+They are compiled and executable, that makes them very self-sufficient, but they interact very poorly with the environment and adapt poorly to it.
 They can turn **a d4 skill into a d6**, but on the other hand, they start with a d10 on process search rolls.
-* **sh/bas:** These scripts usually perform long and repetitive tasks and often tend to be homegrown.
-They’re programmed to do a task no matter what and regardless of whether they overload the server, so you can **repeat overclocking rolls**, but then you roll two dice to see if the server overheats, instead of one, and you’re stuck with 0s or 1s if you fail.
+* **sh/bas:** These scripts usually perform long and repetitive tasks and often tend to be homegrown. they are programmed to do a task no matter what and regardless of whether they overload the server, so you can **repeat overclocking rolls**, but then you roll two dice to see if the server overheats, instead of one, and you are stuck with 0s or 1s if you fail.
 * **cfg:** These software often contain passwords and keys and know how to hide them and how to conceal themselves; in fact, they often have encrypted content.
 This is why they receive **an additional level of encryption**.
 The disadvantage is that they will be the main target of viruses and other computer predators.
 * **dat:** These large data files **can withstand one more bad sector** than other software, but if «defrag» commands are running on their location, they remain immobile and defenseless while the defragmentation process is carried out.
 * **Without extension:** Software without extension has no specific function, so it has no advantages or disadvantages.